anirbansen2709/graph_ml_mutag_graph_classification/README.md

 Libraries used - Networkx, DGL, PyTorch

-Overview of Graph Classification with GNN¶
-Graph classification requires a model to predict certain graph-level properties of a single graph given its node and edge features.
+Overview of Graph Classification with GNN - Graph classification requires a model to predict certain graph-level properties of a single graph given its node and edge features.
 Molecular property prediction is one particular application.